Membership Types

 HSFGR may offer several membership types.
 The following categories are recognized unless otherwise updated by the Board

-- Standard (Breeder) Membership
+Standard (Breeder) Membership

-- Eligible for full registry services, including registrations, transfers, inspections, and participation in member votes where permitted by HSFGR governance documents.
+For adults engaged in breeding, showing, or actively managing Heritage Silky Fainting Goat herds.
+Standard members are eligible for full registry services, including herd name/herd mark assignment where applicable, animal registrations, transfers, inspections, and participation in member votes where permitted by HSFGR governance documents.

-- Junior (Youth) Membership
+Junior Breeder Membership

 - Lifetime Membership – A Commitment to Heritage